ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 : a Claim that is augmented with a receipt of its registration.
 A Transparent Claim remains a valid Claim (as the receipt is carred in the countersignature), and may be registered again in a different TS.

+Verifier:

+: the entity that consumes Transparent Claims, verifying their proofs and inspecting their statements, either before using their Artifacts, or later to audit their supply chain.

 {: #mybody}

 # Definition of Transparency